 Q: What would you say has been your greatest accomplishment in this industry?

 A: I have been fortunate to have spent much of my career working within multi-client environments.
 This has provided me opportunities to gain insight into best practices, which have enhanced team performance and streamlined processes.
 It is extremely rewarding when we’re able to help our clients mitigate risk and improve productivity.
-By focusing on quality and professional customer service, the collection accounts we work today most often remaid out cleints’ customers tomorrow.
+By focusing on quality and professional customer service, the collection accounts we work today most often remain our clients and customers tomorrow.

 Q: What are some strategies that you’ve used to improve collections and performance for your clients?

-A: This past year we have made a large investment in our Quality Assurance team and programs.
-We spent time compiling and analyzing data to gain insight into performance best practices, which also led to the enhancement of our training program, a key driver for improved production.
+A: At ABC-Amega we continue to invest in our Quality Assurance & Training team and programs.
+We spend time compiling and analyzing data to gain insight into performance best practices, which also leads to new and enhanced training programs, a key driver for improved production and results.

 Q: What techniques do you use to motivate your employees?